Nellaker-group/happy/README.md

 # Histology Analysis Pipeline.py (HAPPY) <img src="readme_images/HAPPYPlacenta.png" width="100" align="right" />

 ## [HAPPYv2.0 UPDATE Sept 2025](#update-to-happyv2)
-HAPPY now has a new way to fetch images for nuclei and cell inferencing, and an updated graph model design.
-Model weights will work with the nuclei + cell models still, but requires the updated graph model weights or retraining.
+HAPPY now has a new way to fetch images for nuclei and cell inferencing, and an improved graph model design for tissue inferencing.

+TLDR: previous graph models are no longer compatible due to architecture changes.
+Graph retraining or downloading new placenta tissue graph model weights.

 ## Overview